BatmanAoD/belle-lang/ThoughtsInProgress.md

 static analysis to have no possible use regardless of feature-switches, etc. will trigger an error.)

+Assertions will be analyzed to determine whether they can simply be evaluated at compile or link time and, if so, will trigger compile or link errors.

 Explicit parameter names at *call* site (like Python but mandatory), overload on *param names* rather than types

 For short-lived valuable non-memory resources, I prefer Python's `with **** as var:` and Ruby's `acquire(x) do |var|` to RAII, i.e., explicit rather than implicit scopes *for* each resource. **But** I want to look into D's `scope(end)`, which sounds very interesting.
 Also, I'm not sure how this can be generalized to longer-lived resources, whereas RAII is *very* extensible/scalable/generalizable.

 Way of passing method names, a la Ruby symbols?
 (Compile-time only)